-- 15.1 The Board shall appoint an athlete from each of Hockey Canada's Male, Female and Para hockey programs to represent that program's interests. - 15.2 A Referee-in-Chief shall be appointed by the Board for a two year term by way of Ordinary Resolution at each Annual Meeting occurring in an even numbered year.
+- 15.1 The Board shall appoint an athlete from each of Hockey Canada's Male, Female and Para hockey programs to represent that program's interests. - 15.2 A Referee-in-Chief shall be appointed by the Board for a two year term by way of Ordinary Resolution no later than May 31 of each even numbered year.
 The Referee-in-Chief shall be responsible for reporting to and advising the Board on matters relating to all aspects of officiating.